salehahmed325/ai-devops-platform/edge-agent/README.md

 *   **Secure Forwarding**: Sends the collected data to the `central-brain`'s secure `/ingest` endpoint.
 *   **Health Checks**: Provides a `/health` endpoint to confirm the agent is running correctly.

+## Future Goals

+To evolve into a comprehensive data collector for our AIOps platform, the `edge-agent` will be enhanced to collect a wider range of data, including:

+*   **Logs**: From applications and systems to provide context for metric anomalies.
+*   **Traces**: To enable distributed tracing and understand the flow of requests across services.
+*   **Events**: From the underlying infrastructure (e.g., Kubernetes events, AWS health events) to correlate infrastructure changes with application behavior.

 ## Deployment

 The `edge-agent` is deployed as a Docker container on the server you wish to monitor.